80s Mobile phones

 Motorola DynaTAC 8000X and 8500X

 The Motorola DynaTAC 8000X was manufactured in the US by Motorola.
-Americans got cell phones two years earlier than the UK in 1983.
+The first ones were made in 1983, but first went on sale in 1984.
 The Motorola 8000X was available in three colour schemes: dark grey, tan and grey or tan and white.

 Dyna is derived from the Greek and means power.
 TAC stands for Total Area Coverage.